StevenBlack/hosts/readme_template.md

     pip2 install --user -r requirements_python2.txt

 **Note** we recommend the `--user` flag which installs the required dependencies at the user level.
 More information about it can be found on pip [documentation](https://pip.pypa.io/en/stable/reference/pip_install/?highlight=--user#cmdoption-user).

+To run unit tests, in the top level directory, just run:

+    python testUpdateHostsFile.py

 The `updateHostsFile.py` script, which is Python 2.7 and Python 3-compatible, will generate a unified hosts file based on the sources in the local `data/`